Ardy Lightfoot: Development and release

 When Titus published Ardy Lightfoot for North American audiences, several changes were introduced.
 These included numerous sprites, such as Ardy's "waiting" pose, being removed; tied up and crying animals being removed from the background on the forest level; and in level 6, "Eaten!", Catry's gruesome death by acid was written out of the plot; instead of being reduced to a pile of bones, she is merely knocked unconscious.

 Reception

+Ardy Lightfoot garnered average reviews from critics.
 Electronic Gaming Monthly praised the game for its huge levels, numerous character abilities, and impressive bosses, but warned prospective buyers that a great deal of patience is required, due to the game's extremely high difficulty.
-They scored it a 7.2 out of 10.
 GamePro gave it a positive review, as well, citing the varied gameplay and cartoony and colorful graphics.
-Super Play gave the game an overall score of 83% praising the graphics, animation and sound.
+Super Play praised the game's graphics, animation and sound.